Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 Finally you should be revamping your entire plan at least once a year once all of it is set as policy.
 Markets change.
 Expectations change.
 Your marketing should reflect those changes as well.
 Stale marketing will make your business stagnant.
 Rinse and repeat should be done as often as desired but at least as often as once a year.

 Now you are fully prepared and should have a good idea how to create your marketing strategy for your fitness business.
-Print out the fitness marketing checklist and get to work building a successful stream of clients.
+Print out the checklist and get to work building a successful stream of clients.